 LAB MEDIA: Figure 2B Video Editor: Please emphasize the quiescence image on the right

 In the RT-qPCR analysis [1], the senescent cells displayed higher IL6 (Interleukin-six), CXCL8 (C-X-C-L-eight), and CDKN1A/p21 (C-D-K-N-1-A-P-twenty-one) mRNAs (m-R-N-aise) [2] compared to the quiescent cells [3].
-Conversely, the level of LMNB1 (L-M-N-B-one) encoding for proliferation marker was low or absent in the senescent cells [4].
+Conversely, the level of LMNB1 (“lamin-bee” one) encoding for proliferation marker was low or absent in the senescent cells [4].
 Authors: How should the JoVE voiceover talent pronounce CXCL8, CDKN1A/p21, and LMNB1?
-Please confirm that the pronunciation guides (red italics font) for CXCL8, CDKN1A/p21, and LMNB1 are correct?
+Please confirm that the pronunciation guides (red italics font) for CXCL8, CDKN1A/p21, and LMNB1 are correct?correct except for LMNB1 was revised.

 LAB MEDIA: Figure 2B